Skip to main content

 How QES works

-When you send a QES request, your client receives a link that takes them through a third-party certification authority.
-Before signing, they verify their identity using their ID document and a biometric check.
+When you send a QES request, your client receives a link that takes them to Legl's signing partner, Signhost.
+Before signing, they verify their identity through Onfido using their ID document and a biometric check.
 Their signature is then cryptographically linked to their verified identity, producing a tamper-proof audit trail.
 Once complete, you receive a signed document and a full audit receipt.

-QES is accepted by HM Land Registry for charges, transfers, and assents.
+QES is accepted by HM Land Registry for charges, transfers, and assents, as set out in HM Land Registry Practice Guide 82.

 Where to find QES in Legl